5 Best Kaya Toast in Singapore to Eat Like a Local

 Want to have breakfast like a Singaporean while you are in our Lion city?
 Choose kaya toast.

 Kaya toast is toasted bread filled with butter and kaya, a jam made from eggs, sugar, coconut milk and pandan leaves.
 The dish flavors will be enhanced when matched with half-boiled eggs, and hot tea or black coffee.

-These days, Kaya Toast is considered as not only a national breakfast dish but also a popular snack that delights tea breaks of office workers or recharges tired shoppers after a long shopping tour.
+These days, Kaya Toast is considered as not only a national breakfast dish but also a popular snack that delights tea breaks of office workers and recharges tired shoppers after a long shopping tour.

 It is not difficult to find this sweet dish in Singapore.
 You can get it on every corner of the country, from food court stalls, old-school coffee shops to air-conditioned franchise outlets in modern shopping malls.

 Our below list features the most delicious kaya toast that Singaporeans cannot live without.

-More than 40 outlets, conveniently located across Singapore: With outlets sprout up at most of the major shopping centres across Singapore, Ya Kun Kaya Toast is the most accessible kaya toast destination for tourists to experience a Singapore style breakfast or for locals to have a fix of kaya toast.
+More than 40 outlets, conveniently located across Singapore: With outlets sprout up at most of the major shopping centres across Singapore, Ya Kun Kaya Toast is the most accessible kaya toast destination for tourists to experience a Singaporean style breakfast or for locals to have a fix of kaya toast.

-Charcoal grilled toast at the original outlet: To experience the toast, grilled in the original way by the “original men” of this brand at its original location, make your way to Ya Kun outlet at Far East Square.
-In its nostalgic atmosphere, members of the Loi family are still prepared the breakfast for people enthusiastically.
+Charcoal grilled toast at the original outlet: To experience the toast grilled in the original way by the “original men” of this brand at its original location, make your way to Ya Kun outlet at Far East Square.
+In its nostalgic atmosphere, members of the Loi family still prepare breakfasts for people enthusiastically.

-Value Set Meal, a good start for first timers: Ya Kun’s Value Sets feature the traditional way of eating Singapore’s traditional breakfast.
-In that way, the toast never goes alone, it is perfectly complemented by soft-boiled eggs and a hot drink of coffee or tea.
+Value Set Meal, a good start for first timers: Ya Kun’s Value Sets feature the traditional way of eating Singaporean breakfast.
+In that way, the toast never goes alone; it is perfectly complemented by soft-boiled eggs and a hot drink of coffee or tea.
 Start your day with this kind of breakfast set, you will be delighted and given energy for the whole day.